duckback00/dxapikit/Masking/profile/README.txt

 ################################################################
 # On source Unix/Linux/Mac systems ...

 1.)
-Verify jq is installed ...
+Verify jq version 1.4 or later is installed ...

 jq --version
-jq version 1.3
+jq version 1.4

 If not, install it ...